tinitiateprime/python/python-core-language/python-strings/python_strings.md

 # Removes the occurrence of 'is'
 print ('sssThis is a testsss'.strip('s'))
-# OUTPUT: This  a test
+# OUTPUT: This is a test

 # lstrip()